 - Your application may also be circulated to external specialists (for example Heritage New Zealand).

-- For some commercial buildings, the Council is required to send the fire design to the New Zealand Fire Service Engineering Unit for review.
+- For some commercial buildings, the Council is required to send the fire design to the New Zealand Fire Service Engineering Unit (external link) for review.

 Granting your building consent